sliziky/movie-list/README.md

 * Prisoners (2013) - [CSFD](https://www.csfd.cz/film/257071-zmizeni/prehled/) 86% - When Keller Dover's daughter and her friend go missing, he takes matters into his own hands as the police pursue multiple leads and the pressure mounts.
     * One of the best thrillers I have ever seen.
 Must see.
 88%

-* Prisoners (2013) - [CSFD](https://www.csfd.cz/film/257071-zmizeni/prehled/) 86% - When Keller Dover's daughter and her friend go missing, he takes matters into his own hands as the police pursue multiple leads and the pressure mounts.
-    * One of the best thrillers I have ever seen.
-Must see.
-88%

 * The Lincoln Lawyer (2011) - [CSFD](https://www.csfd.cz/film/281083-obhajce/prehled/) 81% - A lawyer defending a wealthy man begins to believe his client is guilty of more than just one crime.
     * Another movie from the lawyers environment.
 I liked the movie as I was not able to figure out what is going to happen.
 85%